2023 5th Grade NWEA MAP Test Study Guide (With Practice Test)

 Try the following to guarantee a stress-free preparation time and test day:

-- Ensure he gets adequate rest.
+- Ensure your child gets adequate rest.
 Late-night study sessions are guaranteed to interfere with performance in tests.

 - Provide healthy nutrition, especially on the morning of test day.

-- Make sure he gets breaks in the fresh air and some physical exercise.
+- Make sure your child gets breaks in the fresh air and some physical exercise.

 If your child is preparing for the 5th Grade MAP you can get helpful resources here at TestPrep Online or for any other grade here.